Quality declaration - summary

 The standards governing environmental-economic accounts ('environmental accounts') are agreed internationally and are described in the System of Environmental-Economic Accounting (SEEA).
 The SEEA is endorsed by six key international economic and environmental organisations: the European Commission; the Food and Agriculture Organisation; the International Monetary Fund; the Organisation for Economic Co-operation and Development; the United Nations; and the World bank.
 The SEEA is available online at: http://unstats.un.org/unsd/envaccounting/seeaRev/SEEA_CF_Final_en.pdf

-The Australian Environmental Economic Accounts ('AEEA') are the culmination of almost twenty years of environmental accounting development by the ABS.
-The AEEA brings together in one place all the environmental accounts produced by the ABS including accounts for water, energy and waste as well as measures of environmental assets, greenhouse gas emissions and environmental taxes.
+The Australian Environmental Economic Accounts ('AEEA') are the culmination of twenty years of environmental accounting development by the ABS.
+The AEEA brings together in one place all the environmental accounts produced by the ABS including accounts for water, energy and waste as well as, among other things, measures of environmental assets.
 A number of non-ABS data sources are included.
-Examples of the policy relevance of these accounts are described in the ABS Completing the Picture: Environmental Accounting in Practice which is available online at: http://www.abs.gov.au/AUSSTATS/abs@.nsf/DetailsPage/4628.0.55.001May%202012
+Examples of the policy relevance of these accounts are described in the ABS Completing the Picture: Environmental Accounting in Practice (cat. no. 4628.0.55.001) which is available online at: https://www.abs.gov.au/AUSSTATS/abs@.nsf/DetailsPage/4628.0.55.001May%202012

 Estimates contained in the AEEA are presented on a financial year basis.
 The estimates relate to a range of environmental themes - some of these estimates are sourced from well-developed data production systems, while other estimates have only recently been developed.
-As a result, some the data contained in the AEEA are more timely than others.
-The most recent data contained in the AEEA relate to the financial year 2012-13 and therefore the AEEA is being released 9 months after the reference period for most data.
+As a result, some the data contained in the AEEA are timelier than others.
+The most recent data contained in the AEEA relate to the last complete financial year at the time of release.
+The AEEA, therefore, is being released within one year of the reference period for most data.

 Accuracy remains the main focus of ABS quality management.
-In the case of environmental accounts it is recognised internationally that an objective accuracy measure - in the sense of proximity to a 'true value' - is near-impossible to measure.
-The AEEA is a complex set of environmental and economic statistics.
-They combine a large number of ABS and non-ABS data sources covering various aspects of the environment and the economy to derive a number of statistical tables, including various headline measures.
+In the case of environmental accounts it is recognised internationally that an objective accuracy measure - in the sense of proximity to a 'true value' - is difficult to quantify.
+The AEEA is a complex set of environmental and economic statistics combining a large number of ABS and non-ABS data sources covering various aspects of the environment and the economy to derive a number of statistical tables, including various headline measures.

 Given the variety of data used, and the adjustments/transformations undertaken in the compilation of the AEEA, an overall assessment of accuracy is necessarily subjective.
 It involves an assessment of underlying data; the adjustments and transformations made - including assumptions used.
 The ABS aims to achieve best practice in each of these facets of environmental accounts compilation.
 While the related concept of reliability can be objectively measured by an analysis of revisions, this does not necessarily indicate the quality of data series.